minvws/nl-covid19-coronacheck-provider-docs/docs/providing-events-by-token.md

 ### Token ownership verification

-If the token can be securely transferred to the user (e.g. by loading a result in the test facility right after having confirmed identity, under supervision of staff), it is not necessary to require ownership verification.
-In most circumstances however, ownership should be verified upon entering the test result.
+Ownership of a test result should be verified upon entering the retrieval code.
 Ownership verification is performed by sending a one time code to the user's phone per sms or per email, at the moment the user enters the token into the app.
 Although this doesn't guarantee for 100% that the result won't be passed to someone else, it now requires a deliberate act of fraud, instead of just 'handing over a voucher'.

+SMS is strongly prefered, as it is faster than e-mail and most phones allow the user to enter an sms verification code without leaving the app.
+E-mail can be used for users that do not have a mobile phone number.

 The process of providing a one time code sent via sms/e-mail is familiar to users who have used Two Factor Authentication mechanisms.
 It is important to note that the scheme documented in this this specification is not a true 2FA schema.
 In a true 2FA schema two distinct factors should be used, whereas in our case there is only one distinct factor - both the token and the verification code constitute 'something you have'.

 Verification codes must be numeric and 6 digits.

+There is one exception where ownership verification can be skipped.
+If the token can be securely transferred to the user (e.g. by loading a result in the test facility right after having confirmed identity, under supervision of staff, with a short validity), it is not necessary to require ownership verification.
+Since this is a rare situation, please consult with the CoronaCheck team if you plan to make use of this exception.

 ## Exchanging the token for a test result or vaccination event